arielchuri/forglory/crystalcastles.md

 ## Characters
 ### Stats
+Stats represent your character's inate attributes.

 #### Strength Dice
 Used for most melee and ranged attacks as well as lifting, pushing, breaking, and sometimes climbing.

 #### Speed Dice
 Used for Defense Points, running, jumping, sneaking, hiding, sneak attacks, dodging, swinging, gymnastics.

 #### Smart Dice
 Intelligence, wisdom, personality, disguises, discernment, perspicasity, spells, clues, psychic abilities, languages, codes, history.

 #### Stamina Dice
 Stamina, fatigue, carrying, breath holding.

 #### Health Dice
 Health Points, disease resistance, poison resistance.

+#### Luck Dice
+Luck is a pool of meta currency that can be used to enhance a roll.
+Luck maybe earned through using your character's _dooms_ or by pleasing your patron.

 ### [charactersheet.md](charactersheet.md)

 ### Dooms
 Every great hero has flaws.
 Every time you use you doom to effect the story, you earn a point of temporary luck.

  1. Phobia Snakes, heights, small spaces, outdoors